sagedemage/rabbitmqphp/docs/database_replication.md

 cd ~
 ```

 You can now send your snapshot file to your replica server.
-You can do this securely with an `scp` command like this:
+You can do this securely with the `scp` command like this:

 ```
 scp ProjectDB.sql username@replica_server_ip:/tmp/